alecjacobson/computer-graphics-bounding-volume-hierarchy/README.md

 > **[Hint](https://en.wikipedia.org/wiki/Call_stack):** Where are the instructions and data of your program stored?

-[Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) is a much better structure for distance queries on a spacial acceleration data-structure.
+[Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) is a much better structure for distance queries on a spatial acceleration data-structure.
 Pseudo-code for a closest distance algorithm might look like:

 ```